Why gaining experience is important

 - showing that you have made an informed choice

-You can find a range of volunteering and work experience opportunities online and each university will usually run their own schemes.
+You can find a range of volunteering and work experience opportunities online and each university will usually run their own schemes to support this.
 We have included links below for opportunities in Cumbria and Lancashire, including those organised by the universities and more widely.